Concrete Beam Calculator — m, m³, rebar

 How to use this calculator

 Select beam type (rectangular, T-beam with slab flange, or L-beam edge).
-Enter width, total depth, and span length using mm/cm/m dropdown selectors.
-For T/L-beams, add flange width and slab thickness.
-Results update instantly.
+Enter beam width bw, total depth h, and clear span L using the mm/cm/m selectors.
+For T/L-beams, add flange width bf and slab thickness hf.
+Volume covers the beam stem plus the flange portion above the stem so you can order ready-mix or bags accurately.

 Cost — pick ready-mix per m³, 50 kg bags, or 25 kg bags.
 Select currency.